 First, the final product.
 We are trying to create an image which accurately reflects to the user what they're going to get.
 In this case, it is four full length novels.

 So, step 1.
 The top cover has to show that there are four books.
-In my medieval novels I have an emblem on each individual cover, like this:
+In my medieval novels I had an emblem on each individual cover, like this:

 I put each emblem on the box set cover to show these were the stories included in this set.
 If your book covers have integrated text and images, you might want your overall box set cover to have small versions of each full cover.